-Like many other currently interested in this topic, I first learned about Manifolds with Density as a graduate student while listening to a lecture by Dr. Frank Morgan.
+Like others interested in this topic, I first learned about Manifolds with Density from Dr. Frank Morgan — in my case this happened when I was a graduate student at Rice University.
 The idea of re-examining Riemannian Geometry from a new point of view appealed to me, and I regularly found myself learning more from Dr. Morgan and his SMALL students about this idea over the ensuing years.

 As mentioned in the linked article above, this is a curious choice to make since, usually, density functions scale in accordance with the dimension of the subset being measured.
 In the second integral, for instance, we would expect to appear.
-Indeed, it is precisely this decision that makes life so exciting in these spaces!
-One can (and many have!) study -weighted isoperimetric problems in this strange plane, and many of the standard techniques still apply.
+Indeed, it is precisely this decision that makes life so interesting in these spaces.
+One can (and many have) study -weighted isoperimetric problems in this strange plane, and many of the standard techniques still apply.
 For instance, using a first-variation argument, one can show that any curve that solves an -weigthed isoperimetric problem must have constant -weighted curvature.

 When is a Gaussian density, the equation for -weighted curvature turns into a shockingly beautiful one.
 Such a curve satisfies a modified self-shrinker equation.
 In short, this means that curves with Gaussian-weighted-curvature identically equal to zero have been studied for quite some time, they are precisely those curves that shrink under mean curvature flow.
 After learning more about these ideas while working with students at St. Mary’s, I wrote a small paper on constant (non-zero) Gaussian-weighted curvature curves and hypersurfaces in Gaussian space (a copy of which can be found here).
 The image atop this webpage shows a constant Gaussian-weighted curvature cylinder that is obtained by stacking up an infinite collection of constant Gaussian-weighted curves and was taken from this paper